SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: One thing to keep in mind during your visit is that this is an active cemetery and they do have memorials in the main building a few times a week.
 Be quiet when you first enter, just in case there is a memorial in process.
 You are still welcome to look around, but please be respectful of those mourning their loved one.

 While you are free to walk around on your own, you can also make an appointment for a free, guided tour by Emmitt.
-He has been the caretaker for the Columbarium in San Francisco for years and knows this place better than anyone.
+He has been the caretaker for the Columbarium in San Francisco for decades and knows this place better than anyone.

 He will give you a complete history of it as well as point out some of the most interesting characters buried here.

-You can schedule your free individual or group tour by calling the main office at 415.221.0794 or by calling 415.771.0717.
+You can schedule your free individual or group tour by calling 415.771.0717.

 They close at 3 pm on Christmas Eve and New Year's Eve.
 They are closed on Thanksgiving, Christmas, and New Year's Day.